yii2mod/collection/README.md

 #####```keys()```

-Get the keys of the collection items:
+The `keys` method returns all of the collection's keys:
 ```php
 $collection = new Collection([
     'city' => 'New York',